rydmike/flex_color_scheme/README.md

 or the primary branded surface and background color versions, as well as an extra custom app bar scheme color, which is a separate scheme color, that does not exist in Flutter's `ColorScheme`, it thus does not have to be any of the colors in Flutter `ColorScheme`.
-The predefined schemes actually use the color defined for normal scheme `secondaryVariant` as the custom color used for the app bar theme.
+The predefined schemes actually use the color defined for standard scheme `secondaryVariant`, as the custom color used for the app bar theme.
-When you make your own schemes you can do the same or use a totally not scheme related color as the app bar's theme color.
+When you make your own schemes you can do the same or use a totally none standard `ColorScheme` related color as the app bar's theme color.

-Below you can see some different branding strengths with a background primary color branded app bar color used as well.
+Below you can see some different branding strengths with a background primary color branded app bar theme used as well.
 This example compares medium versus heavy branding.
 The medium choice is usually well-balanced, but light can be subtle and nice too.
 If you want to make a bold statement theme, go with heavy.
 Please note that the visual impact of the branding also depends on how saturated the primary color is.